denis-migdal/ChartsHTML/README.md

 - `_contentParser` : how to parse content.
 - `_insert` : how to insert the component.
 - `_update` : how to update the component.
+- `_before_chart_update` : when a component value depends on the graph e.g. scales/zoom min/max.

 ### Internal API